ETHGlobalNewYork2023-wiki3/wiki3/README.md

 the quality of a system of this importance has to be the best. according to my deep knowledge of maths and computing, i believe that is clearly Algorand.

+## safety

+each university would carry the burden of proof of id, i.e. we give university issued emails a frozen NFT. that is their id. can be resend and NFT is connected to their email.

+the rest has perfect security. everyone will get exactly the coins they should, etc.

-notes
+## notes
-(1) even though wikipedia is not perfect, there is no better source for a lot of information; so, it is the best (2) hopefully difficult to bribe large network => let accounts put up awards for specific white papers, like a mining reward.
+(1) even though wikipedia is not perfect, there is no better source for a lot of information; so, it is the best
+(2) hopefully difficult to bribe large network => let accounts put up awards for specific white papers, like a mining reward.